-The Group’s midstream operations include its onshore Sullom Voe Oil Terminal (‘SVT’), the Ninian Pipeline System, which transports crude oil to SVT, the east of Shetland gas pipeline, which provides the route for west of Shetland gas through the Magnus asset to NLGP and the Northern Leg Gas Pipeline, which transports natural gas via the Brent A platform into the UK National Transmission System.
+The Group’s midstream operations include its onshore Sullom Voe Oil Terminal (‘SVT’), the Ninian Pipeline System, which transports crude oil to SVT, the east of Shetland gas pipeline, which provides the route for west of Shetland gas through the Magnus asset to Northern Leg Gas Pipeline ('NLGP') and the NLGP, which transports natural gas via the Brent A platform into the UK National Transmission System.

 The Sullom Voe Terminal is one of the largest oil terminals in Europe.
 It is located at the northern end of the largest of the Shetland Islands, strategically positioned to receive production from both the east and west of Shetland producing areas.
 The asset is of strategic importance to EnQuest, receiving around one-third of the Group’s UK North Sea production.